 So, if you were ever unsure about going paperless, maybe the thought of eliminating the need for paper entirely would be a valuable act in ensuring the longevity of our planet and all that call it home.
 The more organizations that go paperless, the more chance that others will follow suit, and the Earth as we know it might once again thrive with wildlife.

 Paperless is a lifestyle

 In addition to saving the environment, going paperless also revolutionizes our day-to-day work lives.
-If you don’t believe me, perhaps you’ll believe Dominic Stühler, an author and founder of Presentation Revolution, a company that specializes in making memorable presentations that stick,
+A great example is Dominic Stühler, an author and founder of Presentation Revolution, a company that specializes in making memorable presentations that stick,